Tommahawk65/MS3/README.md

 #### 1. Design
 - An attractive and simple layout with consistency.
 - Simple navigation throughout the website by using the navigation bar.
-- Clear display of steps required to bake the recipe shown
+- Clear display of steps required to bake the recipe shown.
 - Layout that fits with the design of a cookbook.

 #### 2. General
-- Responsive header that changes options if user is logged in/out
+- Responsive header that changes options if the user is logged in/out.
 - Contact info in footer.
 - Responsive on all devices and screen sizes.
 - Reactive elements that respond to user input (buttons).